 The events of accounting used in compound entries most often include reading several line items in recording several line items inside a supplier invoice which addresses expenses of all kinds.

-And finally, it is about recording the amount which is received including the sales tax related to invoice of customer.
+And finally, it is about recording the amount which receives including the sales tax related to the invoice of the customer.

-2. What are the kinds of accounts needed in entry book keeping?
+2. What are the kinds of accounts need in entry bookkeeping?

 3. What is a double entry system?
 What are its disadvantages?